Tetrax-10/Spicetify-Extensions/Sort-by-Play-count/README.md

 # Sort By Play Count

-Sorts Songs by Play Count, Global Scrobbles, Personal Scrobbles Using Last.FM
+Sorts Songs by :

+* Play Count - No of people listened to that song

+* Scrobbles - How many times every single listener has listened to that song

+* Personal Scrobbles - How many times you have listened to that song

+Using Last.FM

 <br />